LiLin-biosoft/epiConv/README.md

 })
 names(guide_features)<-levels(batch)
 ```
-We use Eigen Value Decomposition to deconvolute the similarity matrix into 30 eigen vectors and store the residuals in `residual_mat`.
+We use Eigen Value Decomposition to deconvolute the similarity matrix into 30 Eigen vectors and store the residuals in `residual_mat`.
 Batch correction is performed on Eigen vectors.
-These Eigen vectors are also used as guiding features.
+Eigen vectors are also used as guiding features.
 + `dim.reduce`: perform Eigen Value Decompostion.
   - `Smat`: the similarity matrix.
   - `neigs`: the number of Eigen vectors to calculate.